-Besides the obvious spiritual effects of the Great Awakening, it had a notable political impact in the British colonies of N America.
-It was the first movement to include all 13 colonies.
+Besides the obvious spiritual effects of the Great Awakening, it had a notable political impact in the British colonies of North America.
+It was the first movement to include all thirteen colonies.
 A new sense of commonality developed in which the emerging unique identity as Americans, as opposed to British, took root alongside the idea that to be an American meant to be a Christian of Protestant stripe.

 Edwards continued in his role as pastor till 1750 when a controversy saw him removed.

 The town was abuzz with the nature of her condition.
 Was it some kind of spiritual ecstasy or an emotional breakdown?
 When John returned, he of course immediately went to her to see what was wrong.
-She related to him that she’d experienced God’s goodness as never before; even more, as she didn’t even know was possible.
-She said the joy & security she now had was so intense it was at times debilitating.
+She related to him that she’d experienced God’s goodness as never before; as she didn’t even know was possible.
+She said the joy and security she now had was so intense it was at times debilitating.

-After a few weeks, Sarah recovered & returned to the normal activities of life.
-But John said from then on Sarah maintained a peace & joy that transformed her.
+After a few weeks, Sarah recovered and returned to the normal activities of life.
+But John said from then on Sarah maintained a peace and joy that transformed her.
 In writing about the effects of the revival, while Edwards doesn’t name his wife, it’s clear some of what he chronicled were things he witnessed in his own wife when she was filled with the Holy Spirit in 1742.